 Instead of making statements about why someone is suffering, she asks questions.
 And acknowledges various possible causes: ‘The Grieved – are many – I am told –There is the various Cause – ’

 Lévinas argues that an encounter with another person forbids a reduction to complete commonality and calls for a responsibility for the other.
-Dickinson looks in wonder at the suffering of others, mentions her own pain, but does not pretend to fully understand or even relate to what other people are going through.
-Perhaps this is the empathy we have been waiting for all along.
+Dickinson looks in wonder at the suffering of others, mentions her own pain, but does not pretend to fully understand what other people are going through.
+Perhaps this is the deepest empathy.